pngan/gitops-home/setup.md

   consumer_key: <redacted>
 ```
 This file is not checked into git because it contains secret information.
 To view the secrets, look at the log for the pod `secrets-test-deployment.yaml`.

+## Install seq server

+`seqserver.yaml`

+This home server supports a central repository for application logs.
+This is provided by a [`seq` server](https://datalust.co/seq).
+The kubernetes manifest file for installing the seq server is provided in the file `seqserver.yaml`.
+The docker-compose file for seq was converted to `seqserver.yaml` by running the tool [`Kompose`](https://kompose.io/) over it.